keboola/developers-docs/integrate/variables/index.md

 ### Step 3 -- Create Main Configuration
 Now it is time to create the actual configuration which will contain a Python transformation.
-Use the following configuration body, the `storage` section describes the standard [input](/extend/common-interface/config-file/#input-mapping--basic) and [output](/extend/common-interface/config-file/#output-mapping--basic) mapping.
+Use the following configuration body.
+The `storage` section describes the standard [input](/extend/common-interface/config-file/#input-mapping--basic) and [output](/extend/common-interface/config-file/#output-mapping--basic) mapping.

 {% highlight json %}